 The problem is we don’t realize we are all playing a game.
 It’s a game we are winning at.
 I often play what I call the “I’m too busy game.”

 What does it get me?
 I get to avoid having to show up for my kids or for my wife when things are uncomfortable or not exactly what I want to do.
+For example, how to deal with struggles in step-parenting.

 Take a look at what game you might be doing that is leaving others disempowered or lacking.
 When you get real with yourself, you will finally have access to start reshaping your life and actually accomplish what you want.